 - Upon approval, the applicant provides DU with all permit details.

-- The applicant purchases credit(s) and transfers funds to the DU-NY ILF program.
+- The applicant purchases credit(s) and transfers funds to the DU-VT ILF program.

 - DU submits a credit sale letter to the Corps recording the transaction.